-Proposed Clinical Site: Employer : Sports available on site: Football M/W Softball Baseball Volleyball Soccer M/W Basketball M/W Tennis M/W Golf M/W Lacrosse M/W Track M/W X-Country M/W Rugby M/W Wrestling M/W Field Hockey M/W Swim M/W Dive M/W Rodeo M/W Cheer/Dance Other Critical incident re Blood-borne patho Communicable and Documentation of Patient privacy and Plan for clients/pata applicable in PT of make them visible Modalities- please ogen exposure pland infectious disease policies and proced confidentiality period to be able to rephysician setting at all sites) nee policies dures rotections (EMR differentiate pra ss).
-(UM requires a systems in place) actitioners from str a students to wear) udents (only Yes or No Does this site also house physical the erapy?
-Does the facility have sufficient square footage to adequately serve their patient population?
-Number of Patients seen per day in facility How many athletic training rooms are on site?
-How many current athletic trainers work within your facility Yes or No Does the facility have sufficient and viable therapeutic modalities, rehabilitation equipment, and emergency care equipment to adequately serve their patient population?
-Yes or No Does the facility n neet the needs of U JM's Master of A Athletic Training p programs students?
-Initial Decision: Rer newal Decisions : Accept Cor ntinue to serve as UM clinical Site (Circle) □ Defer 2023/ 2024/ 2025/ 2026/ 2027/2028 Date of Initial Review: Remove as clinical site- Date: IIM MAT Facul lty Renresentativ ۵.
-Date
+Critical incident response procedures Blood-borne pathogen exposure plar Communicable and infectious diseas Documentation of policies and proce Patient privacy and confidentiality p differentiate practitioners from students (only c) (LIM requires students to wear name toos and make them visible at all sites) s).
+(UM requires students to wear name tags and · · · · · · · · · · · · · · · · · · · iss are calibrated and electrically evolvated approally Modanties- please ensure an modant ties are calibrated and electrically evaluated annually Yes or No Does this site also house physical the erapy?
+Yes or No Does the facility have sufficient square footage to adequately serve their patient population?
+Number of Patients seen pe r day in facility How many athletic training rooms are on site?
+How many current athletic trainers work within your facility Yes or No • viable therapeutic modalities, rehabilitation ipment to adequately serve their patient Yes or No Does the facility meet the needs of U JM's Master of Athletic Training programs students?
+Initial Decisio on: Rer newal Decisions: □ Accept Cor tinue to serve as UM clinical Site; (Circle) Defer 202 5/ 2026/ 2027/2028/2029/2030 nove as clinical site- Date: culty Representative: Date: